SUSE/scf/README.md

 5. On the VM, start HCF using the `make run` command.

 6. For the Windows Cell Add-On, see the [Windows Cell Readme](windows/README.md).

+  __Important:__ You can run the Windows Cell Add-On on a variety of systems within a Vagrant VM.

 ## Makefile targets